TruncatedDinoSour/fa/README.md

-Fa programming language is supposed to be similar to rys but fixing a lot of issues it has, the initial name for fa was rys++ but I ended up on fa, this language is meant to be self-hosted some time
+Fa programming language is supposed to be similar to rys but fixing a lot of issues it has, the initial name for fa was rys++ but I ended up on fa, this language is going to be self-hosted some time

 # System requirements